develprr/metamatic-blog/_posts/2021-02-07-create-artificial-intelligence-with-loaded-dice.markdown

 Therefore we humans, considering ourselves intelligent beings, don't actually need to physically do a stupid thing to understand its consequences.
-We can sit down and *think* whether it would be wise if "I ehm... just snatch a chocolate bar from grocery to fill my stomach...
+We can sit down and *think* whether it would be wise if "I ehm... just steal a chocolate bar from grocery to fill my stomach...
 Nope."

 ### Computer Intelligence